neuropoly/template/README.md

 ### 1.5 Normalize spinal cord across subjects

 `preprocess_normalize.py` contains several functions to normalize the spinal cord across subjects, in preparation for template generation.
 More specifically:
-* Extracting the spinal cord centerline and compute the vertebral distribution along the spinal cord, for all subjects,
+* Extracting the spinal cord centerline and computing the vertebral distribution along the spinal cord, for all subjects.
 * Computing the average centerline, by averaging the position of each intervertebral discs.
-The average centerline of the spinal cord is straightened,
+* Straightening the average centerline of the spinal cord.
 * Generating the initial template space, based on the average centerline and positions of intervertebral discs,
 * Straightening of all subjects' spinal cord on the initial template space.